Brazil’s Bolsonaro under fire after vaccine deal allegations

 The Miranda brothers’ Senate committee testimony “fundamentally changes the debate, because at that moment the president had the duty to take some sort of measure” or explain why their claims were baseless, said Davi Tangerino, a professor of criminal law at the Getulio Vargas Foundation.

 The Health Ministry signed a contract for 20 million Covaxin doses in February.
-However, the government hasn’t yet made any payments nor were any vaccines yet provided due to obstacles in the health regulator’s approval process.
+However, the government hadn’t yet made any payments nor were any vaccines provided due to obstacles in the health regulator’s approval process.

+On Tuesday, the health minister announced the government will cancel the Covaxin contract.
+Comptroller-general Wagner Rosário said his office will evaluate the process by which it was signed.

 Even before the Miranda brothers’ testimony last week, federal prosecutors were already investigating possible irregularities in the contract, which committed the Health Ministry to pay $320 million — at a cost of $15 per vaccine dose, the most expensive of all vaccines Brazil purchased — to Bharat Biotech’s representative in Brazil, according to a document sent to the AP by the prosecutor-general’s press office.